Functional Resume: Format, When to Use (Examples)

 Who

-Functional vs. Chronological vs. Combination Resume
+Functional Vs. Chronological Vs. Combination Resume

 Remember that it is best to use the functional resume if you are changing careers or industries, have employment gaps, or lack the required work experience.
-With this resume format, you will be able to focus on your skills and qualifications rather than on the work history that you do not have.
+With this resume format, you will focus on your skills and qualifications rather than on the work history that you do not have.
 Also, this resume structure will enable your prospective employer to quickly identify your strengths in relation to the job position you want.

-The combination resume format is a mix of both chronological and functional resumes.
+The combination format is a mix of both chronological and functional resumes.
 With this format, you can highlight your skills, abilities, and your work experience.
 This format requires you first to list your skills and strengths and then follow your work history chronologically.
-If you are a professional with diverse background or a creative like a designer or artist, this must be your preferred resume format.
+If you are a professional with a diverse background or a creative like a designer or artist, this must be your preferred format.

 Functional Resume Format

 Ensure you type all the information using a professional font and use the resume keywords provided in the job description when describing your skills.
-Since this is an official document, you need to focus on the font style, font size, margins and spacing so as to achieve cleanliness and readability.
+Since this is an official document, you need to focus on the font style, font size, margins, and spacing so as to achieve cleanliness and readability.

 Your font size should be between 10 and 12 points.
-Ensure you use readable fonts like Times New Roman, Arial or Helvetica with margins of 1 to 1.5 inches.
+Ensure you use readable fonts like Times New Roman, Arial, or Helvetica with margins of 1 to 1.5 inches.
 It is also important to make your name and section headers bold and of bigger font size.
 Ensure you maintain a font size of 14 points.
 Finally, use bullet points when listing information for your different sections.

 How to Write a Career Change Functional Resume

-To properly create a functional career change resume, you must include the following information in your document.
+To properly create a functional career change resume, you must include the following information in your document:

 Indicate your contact information